MohamedAbdeen21/niwid-db/README.md

 - **Transaction Management**: Supports **commits** and **rollbacks** to execute or discard changes within a transaction block, ensuring transactional atomicity and isolation.

 - **Custom Execution Engine**: A simple query engine that processes SQL statements and performs basic DDL, TCL, and DML operations.
+Also supports "DESCRIBE" and "DESCRIBE ANALYZE".
+No physical plans or optimizations yet.

 - **SQL Parsing**: Leverages the `sqlparser-rs` crate for SQL syntax parsing, with custom implementations for query interpretation and execution.
 This is the only part of the system that is not from scratch.